apache/tvm/docs/install/from_source.rst

     you want to build for (OpenCL, RCOM, METAL, VULKAN, ...).
   - To help with debugging, ensure the embedded graph runtime and debugging functions are enabled with ``set(USE_GRAPH_RUNTIME ON)`` and ``set(USE_GRAPH_RUNTIME_DEBUG ON)``

-- TVM optionally depends on LLVM.
-LLVM is required for CPU codegen that needs LLVM.
+- TVM requires LLVM for for CPU codegen.
+We highly recommend you to build with the LLVM support on.

   - LLVM 4.0 or higher is needed for build with LLVM.
 Note that version of LLVM from default apt may lower than 4.0.
   - Since LLVM takes long time to build from source, you can download pre-built version of LLVM from